homelabos/homelabos/docs/software/turtl.md

 # Turtl

-[Turtl](https://github.com/turtl/server) Turtl is a note takng app with desktop and mobile apps.
+[Turtl](https://github.com/turtl/server) Turtl is a note taking app with desktop and mobile apps.

 ## Access